WHAT IS OUR COVID-19 POLICY?

-- Our staff will remain behind plexi-glass partitions and/or will wear masks.
+- Our staff will continue to remain behind plexi-glass partitions.

 - Reusable bags are permitted and you may now shop with them or put them on the checkout counter.

-- We are not taking re-usable cups at the bistro.
+- We are now taking re-usable cups at the bistro.

 - Are asking anyone who feels ill, or is around anyone who is ill, to stay home